-Thomson Family Lawyers aim to assist clients in reaching favourable settlements as efficiently as possible.
-Our client settlements are reached via negotiated and mediated outcomes, or if agreement cannot be reached, via Court proceedings in the Family Court of Western Australia.
+Thomson Family Lawyers always strives to reach favourable settlements as efficiently as possible.
+Most of our client settlements are reached via negotiated and mediated outcomes.
+However, if agreement cannot be reached, this is done via proceedings in the Family Court of Western Australia.

-De Facto Separations
+De Facto Separations & Settlement

-Our team provide you with advice as to how to protect your assets and guide you through the legal separation process.
+Our team can provide you with advice as to how to protect your assets, guiding you through the legal separation process.

 If you’re looking for a specialist de facto separation lawyer, we can be reached at our Perth office for a free consultation on your situation.